Kalisa11/microloan-management_Honore-Kalisa/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Design Decisions

-I've used [Shadcn](https://ui.shadcn.com/) for most of my UI components which is built on top of Radix UI.

-## App features
-- Login
-- Registration
-- Loan Application
-- View Loans